⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Executive Summary

-• Continued premiumization and innovation in core categories could drive higher margins and sustained organic sales growth.
+• Continued premiumization and innovation in key categories driving higher margins and market share gains globally.

 🏢 Company Overview